abdullahsweesi11/repo-seek/README.md

 # repo-seek

-This tool will provide a CLI interface for interacting with the Github API ecosystem (which means that different API endpoints might be used for different inputs).
+This tool provides a CLI interface for repository search, using the Github Search API.

+This project extends the functionalities that Github already provides, allowing:
+- Exporting to different output formats
+- Removal of urls by default to eliminate clutter, (use --include-urls flag to re-include it)

+## Notes

-Important: the limits imposed by the GitHub API will need to be imposed by this service.
-Therefore: (list all restrictions at some point)
+- Many of the restrictions imposed by this tool are due to limits imposed by the GitHub Search API
-In the future, explain clearly the rules (e.g. max 6 query components for topic, language, stars, created).

-Note: search will not check for exact matches, but only looks for instances including the search terms
+- Search will not check for exact matches, but only looks for instances including the search terms (similarly to GitHub).
+- No more than 6 instances of query types (i.e. topic, language, stars, created) can be used in a single query, due to restrictions imposed by the GitHub Search API.
+Examples of invalid queries are '--topic a b c d e f g' and '--language c java --topic game crypto ssh --stars-min 100 --created-before 2024-01-01'

-Note: when using "stdout" as the output method, a maximum of 50 results will be displayed to prevent flooding in the terminal.
+- When using "stdout" as the output method, a maximum of 50 results will be displayed to prevent flooding in the terminal.
 If you need more than 50 results, use "json" or "csv" as the output method.

-Note: inputting extremely large numbers (>) into numerical types can lead to undefined results.
+- Inputting extremely large numbers (>) into numerical types (e.g. limit) can lead to unpredictable results.

-To make this project worthwhile, it must extend the functionalities that Github already provides (in its website's search bar):
-- Exporting to different output
-- Remove urls by default, and ask users to use --include-urls flag, since urls clutter output
+## Installation & Usage

+(Coming soon..)

+## Features

+To find more about features, use `repo-seek -h`.

-Users will potentially be able to search repositories based on:
+Users can search repositories based on:

 - Topic:
   - Takes in multiple arguments